 Of course.
 We work affirmatively with people who do sex work and won’t pathologise someone because of their job.
 Importantly, we recognise that the reason for seeking therapy might have nothing to do with your work, however we can also help you to explore the meaning of sex work from your perspective and experiences.

 I am thinking of transitioning / currently transitioning.
 Is this something you can help me with?

 Yes!
-All of our therapists have experience in working with Trans clients, or people struggling with their gender identity.
+All of our therapists have experience in working with trans and non-binary clients, or people exploring or struggling with their gender identity.
 We understand that everyone’s experience is different, but that this experience can bring up a lot of emotional issues.
 While this is of course not true for everyone, we can offer you a supportive and non-judgmental environment so that you do not have to face these issues alone.